massung/rss/README.md

 	(rss-aggregator-stop aggregator)
 	(rss-aggregator-start aggregator)

 *Note: If you stop the aggregator, calling the start method will simply just restart the aggregation process and not the individual feed processes.
-You'll need to start those again by calling
+You'll need to start those again by using `rss-aggregator-feeds`.*

 To clear all headlines, call `rss-aggregator-clear`.